mccright/rand-notes/How-can-you-prepare-for-retirement.md

 And start as early as you can so that the magic of compounding has lots of time to come to your aid.
 How do you know your plan is working?
 Identify and then start documenting some dimensions of that plan.
 Tracking Savings habits, credit card (or other high-interest) debt, emergency savings, and asset portfolio size-and-risk might be useful measures for determining the succcess of your plan.

-Your financial planner will take your information, run a set of Monte-Carlo simulations, and report on the probability of your plan and your behaviors against that plan, meeting your goal.
+Your financial planner will take your information, run a set of Monte-Carlo (or other) simulations, and report on the probability of your plan and your behaviors against that plan, meeting your goal(s).

 As a reality check, you can easily review how much *annual income* a given pile of financial assets can reliably generate in these extremely low interest rate times.
 See the table below: